lithnet/access-manager-docs/help-and-support/app-pages/auditing-page.md

 The protocol to use when connecting to the Splunk HEC endpoint.
 Defaults to HTTPS.

-Optionally, you can disable certificate verification for the HEC endpoint's certificiate, if required.
+Optionally, you can disable certificate verification for the HEC endpoint's certificate, if required.

 #### Port

-The port to use when connecting to the Splunk HEC endpoint;
+The port to use when connecting to the Splunk HEC endpoint.

 #### HEC token